steemit/smt-whitepaper/smt-manual/manual.md

 SMTs are a breakthrough for bridging the world's content applications to tokens in a way that aligns incentives between the users of a network and the entrepreneurs building the applications.
-By leveraging the concepts of inflation (new token emissions) and token allocations by post-based voting, SMTs exist in a manner where value must be distributed to users who are participating in their related content networks and applications.
+By leveraging the concepts of token emissions and token allocations by post-based voting, SMTs exist in a manner where value must be distributed to users who are participating in their related content networks and applications.
 Entrepreneurs may now create tokens to integrate with their blog, application, or an entire network of applications and topics.
-With SMTs, the entrepreneurs have the flexibility to decide on the economics of the tokens they integrate into their products, from the inflation rates to the algorithms that distribute the tokens.
+With SMTs, the entrepreneurs have the flexibility to decide on the economics of the tokens they integrate into their products, from the emissions to the algorithms that distribute the tokens.

 Two unique properties align incentives and make SMTs “smart and social” compared to other tokens (such as bitcoin, ether and ERC-20s).
 The first is